jeaye/blog.jeaye.com/_drafts/2017-08-56-clojure-code-quality.md

 ```

 By only comparing the descriptions, slamhound seemed like one of the most useful
 ones of the bunch.
+It has the ability to clean up namespaces aliases, add
+requires, and even remove unused requires.

 Unfortunately, it hasn't been maintained for a year and has
 started sprouting various issues and PRs which go unloved.
 More importantly, it
 fails to parse aliased keywords, as well as the parsing of dotted namespace
 aliases.